nagasudhirpulla/taming_python/blog/skills/frozen_flask.md

-# Generating a static website from python flask application using Frozen-Flask
+# Generate a static website from python flask application using Frozen-Flask

 ## What is a static website